UCSD Med School Acceptance Rate & How to Get In

 UC San Diego School of Medicine is one of the hardest med schools to crack.
 In the most recent cycle, they received over 9,200 applications.
 Out of all those hopefuls, just 152 students were admitted.

-That’s an acceptance rate of 1.6%.
+That makes the UCSD Medical School acceptance rate around 1.6%.
 And yes, that means 98 out of every 100 applicants hear “no.”

 UC San Diego School of Medicine GPA & MCAT